LighghtEeloo/lala-lang/README.md

 Nana++.

 1. the order of computation embedded in data structure
-2. more data structures as primitives
-3. type system
+2. type system
-4. a standard library
+3. a standard library

 ### Dada